mengyangbai/DataWork/RealEsate/README.md

 - https://www.realestate.com.au/neighbourhoods/burwood-2134-nsw?cid=
 - https://www.onthehouse.com.au/real-estate/nsw/burwood-2134

-Basic plan, will finish the first crawling and let's see what going on.
+Basic plan, will finish the first crawling and let's see what going on --- FINISHED

+Create Class for status